John A Patterson MD, MSPH, FAAFP

-This unprecedented campaign has been precipitated by the convergence of several factors, include spiraling health care costs, an unacceptable number of adverse reactions to medical procedures (potentially including lifelong disability and death), growing consumer demand for transparency and involvement in medical decision-making, isolated examples of unethical overuse of medical procedures for monetary gain and, perhaps most importantly, the long-overdue movement toward scientific, evidence-based decisions surrounding appropriate indications for testing, procedures and prescribing.
+This unprecedented campaign has been precipitated by the convergence of several factors, including spiraling health care costs, an unacceptable number of adverse reactions to medical procedures (potentially including lifelong disability and death), growing consumer demand for transparency and involvement in medical decision-making, isolated examples of unethical overuse of medical procedures for monetary gain and, perhaps most importantly, the long-overdue movement toward scientific, evidence-based decisions surrounding appropriate indications for testing, procedures and prescribing.
 Increasingly, we know when certain tests and procedures are likely to be safe and cost-effective versus when the risk and cost of the procedure may outweigh the benefits.

-A partial list of tests and procedures included in this campaign thus far include- antibiotic use for sinusitis, allergy testing, bone-density tests, cancer care at the end of life, pre-operative chest x-rays, use of pain and anemia medications in the presence of kidney disease, dialysis and other management issues in severe kidney disease, indications for initial and follow-up colonoscopies, early elective obstetric delivery, cardiac testing and other tests in cancer patients, Pap smears, pulmonary testing in asthma, testing for Alzheimer disease, imaging for headache, back pain and ovarian cysts and treatment of heartburn, reflux, migraines, erectile dysfunction and peripheral arterial disease.
+A partial list of tests and procedures included early in this campaign include- antibiotic use for sinusitis, allergy testing, bone-density tests, cancer care at the end of life, pre-operative chest x-rays, use of pain and anemia medications in the presence of kidney disease, dialysis and other management issues in severe kidney disease, indications for initial and follow-up colonoscopies, early elective obstetric delivery, cardiac testing and other tests in cancer patients, Pap smears, pulmonary testing in asthma, testing for Alzheimer disease, imaging for headache, back pain and ovarian cysts and treatment of heartburn, reflux, migraines, erectile dysfunction and peripheral arterial disease.